 The Fujifilm X-T200 is a feature-rich, mirrorless digital camera designed to be an all-in-one, on-the-go editing and image capture suite for computer-free digital media production.
 It captures 24MP images and features a burst shooting mode for 8FPS shutter speed continuous shooting.
 Its rich editing software and shooting mode features include 11 “film simulation” modes, 20 advanced filters, 4K HDR Video shooting for high-contrast light conditions, and a 16:9 Aspect Ratio, 180-degree tiltable LCD screen for flexible, high-detail widescreen image previewing.

 These and its numerous other in-camera editing, shooting, and connectivity features make it a fairly complex camera that still offers easy point-and-shoot functionality for beginners, but may be more than pure photography-focused users need.
 But for new users looking for an all-in-one shooting and editing tool for remote and computer-free video and still production, it’s a great choice.
 For another interesting camera, check out our review of the Poppy 3D camera.

 Award: BEST ON A BUDGET

-WHY WE LIKE IT: Its 16.4 MP BSI-CMOS sensor excels in low-light, night time, and even underwater locations, and its advanced reflection-free LCD screen and high-end video capabilities make it an incredible value for a powerful, flexible camera.
+WHY WE LIKE IT: Its 16.4 MP BSI-CMOS sensor excels in low-light, nighttime, and even underwater locations, and its advanced reflection-free LCD screen and high-end video capabilities make it an incredible value for a powerful, flexible camera.

 The Fujifilm FinePix XP140 is a full-frame 35mm digital camera designed for young but experienced users that is especially well suited to low-light, nighttime, and underwater shooting for both still and video.
-Its advanced 16.4 MP BSI-CMOS sensor captures excellent still and up to 1080p, 60fps video footage in dark, and difficult to frame scenarios.
+Its advanced 16.4 MP BSI-CMOS sensor captures excellent still and up to 1080p, 60fps video footage in dark, and difficult-to-frame scenarios.
 It’s waterproof to 20 feet, shockproof to 5.4 feet, dustproof, and freezeproof, making it also excellent for extreme weather and other rugged outdoor shooting.

-Its reflection-free LCD screen, Optical image stabilization technology, numerous zoom options including 10x optical zoom lens, high-speed continuous shutter still shooting capacity, and other precision features combined with built-in WiFi and mobile device connectivity make it another feature-rich workhorse at a very modest price point.
+Its reflection-free LCD screen, Optical image stabilization technology, numerous zoom options including a 10x optical zoom lens, high-speed continuous shutter still shooting capacity, and other precision features combined with built-in WiFi and mobile device connectivity make it another feature-rich workhorse at a very modest price point.
 Its lower megapixel sensor doesn’t produce the results of some of its much higher price point cousins, but it’s a lot of camera for an amazing value.
-For simpler, budget-friendly options, you might also like our selection for the best digital camera for kids.
+For simpler, budget-friendly options, you might also like our selection of the best digital camera for kids.

 Award: BEST PORTABILITY